lebrunthibault/Protocol0-Ableton-Remote-Script/README.md

 - A lot of little improvements in the session view including:
 > - Fixed length recording
 > - Memorization of the last clip played opening some possibilities in playing live or instant session state recall at startup
-> - Automatic track and clip naming / coloring depending on clip playing, instrument
+> - Automatic track, clip, scene naming / coloring according to set state
 > - a GroupTrack template defined in the script
 > - One shot clips definable by name
+> - Simple Scene Follow actions definable by name
 > - Automatic tracks volume mixer lowering to never go over 0db (except when a limiter is set)
 > - Integration with push2 (automatic configuration of a few display parameters depending on the type of track)